 One of the first businesses to install a shopping tab was Kylie Cosmetics, alongside other cosmetics brands such as Glow Recipe and Item Beauty.
 The co-CEOs of Glow Recipe, Christine Chang and Sarah Lee, have already stated that a growing number of customers use the new shopping tab.

 Product links are undoubtedly one of the most useful e-commerce features TikTok has released.
-The concept is straightforward.
-Once you integrate your product catalog with TikTok, you can display links to products in videos where they are featured.
+The concept is straightforward: Once you integrate your product catalog with TikTok, you can display links to products in videos where they’re featured or allow customers to shop products directly within the app with a separate shopping tab, as seen here on Peloton:

-Beauty brand Glow Recipe, for instance, was able to increase both discovery and sales of their products through their organic content by using product links.
+Glow Recipe, for instance, was able to increase both discovery and sales of their products through organic content by using product links.

-Walmart saw huge success with their first LIVE Shopping event, which grew their following by 25% and had an audience that was 7 times bigger than expected.
+Walmart saw huge success with their first LIVE Shopping event, which grew their following by 25% and had an audience that was 7x bigger than expected.
 A few months later, Walmart organized a second livestream event, partnering with TikTok influencer Gabby Morrison.

 TikTok Shopping API

-Finally, the TikTok Shopping API is a solution that lets you directly connect and display your product offerings right in your TikTok page.
+Finally, the TikTok Shopping API is a solution that lets you directly connect and display your product offerings right on your TikTok page.

 Use TikTok for Business to widen your reach

-TikTok for Business is the app’s marketing solution where you can design and launch ads, as well as analyze the success of your campaigns.
+TikTok for Business is the app’s marketing solution that allows you to design and launch ads, as well as analyze the success of your campaigns.

 If you’re an e-commerce brand trying to go viral, it’s worth investing in ads to complement your organic content.

-While marketers perceive advertising on TikTok as less trustworthy than on established platforms like YouTube and Instagram, it’s also the platform with the most entertaining ads.
-At least according to a 2021 Kantar report.
+While marketers perceive advertising on TikTok as less trustworthy than on established platforms like YouTube and Instagram, it’s also the platform with the most entertaining ads — at least according to this Kantar report.

-If you’re on the fence about investing in ads as part of your TikTok marketing efforts, you should know that the report also named TikTok the number one brand for global ad equity for the second year in a row.
-Meaning that TikTok users have a more favorable opinion of the ads they see on the app.
+If you’re on the fence about investing in ads as part of your TikTok marketing strategy, you should know that the report also named TikTok the number one brand for global ad equity for the second year in a row.
+This means that TikTok users have a more favorable opinion of the ads they see on the app.

 Advertising on TikTok